Is Chefs' Warehouse undervalued based on future cash flows and its price relative to the stock market?

 - The level of debt (172%) compared to net worth is high (greater 40%).

-- The level of debt compared to net worth has been reduced over the past 5 years (194% vs 172% today).
+- The level of debt compared to net worth has increased over the past 5 years (158% vs 172% today).

 - Total debt is not well covered by annual operating cash flow (less than 20% of total debt).

-- Interest on debt is not strongly covered (ideally 5x) by earnings (earnings are 0.1x annual interest expense).
+- Interest on debt is not strongly covered (ideally 3x) by earnings (EBIT is 0.8x annual interest expense).

 Financial health checks